An open letter to Middle Tennessee Realtors

 Every Middle Tennessee Realtor has watched a buyer sign a builder contract that nobody outside the builder’s office actually read.
 Construction delay forgiveness.
 Material substitution rights.
 Warranty limitations that expire before the problems show up.
 Mandatory arbitration.
 HOA assessment responsibility during the transition period.
 These clauses are written by the builder’s attorney, for the builder’s benefit, and they are routinely signed by buyers with no independent review at all.

-When you refer your buyer to Vanderpool Law for a free contract review before they sign — builder contract, resale contract, anything — a Vanderpool Law attorney reads it with them.
+When you refer your buyer to Vanderpool Law for a complimentary contract review before they sign — builder contract, resale contract, anything — a Vanderpool Law attorney reads it with them.
 Flags the language that shifts risk.
 Explains what each provision actually means for them.
 Suggests negotiation points while the buyer still has leverage.

 The math nobody wants to do: when a deal dies late, your commission goes to zero

 Think about what goes into getting a listing to the closing table.
 The pre-listing consultations.
 The CMA.
 The photography.
 The staging advice.
 The sign in the yard.
 The open houses.
 The MLS entry.
 The showing coordination.
 The negotiations.
 The inspection period.
 The appraisal wait.
 The lender back-and-forth.
 Six, eight, ten weeks of work.
 Sometimes more.
-Hundreds of texts, dozens of phone calls, nights and weekends away from your family.

 Your commission?
 Zero.

-Wouldn't it have been nice to know before you took the listing?
+Wouldn’t it have been nice to know before you took the listing?
 Before you spent eight weeks and thousands of dollars in marketing?
 Before your buyer fell in love with a house they were never going to be able to close on?
+That is exactly what a Vanderpool Law Presearch does.

 And it’s not just for listing agents

-A Vanderpool Law Presearch on the property your buyer is seriously considering — before the offer is signed, before the earnest money is wired, before the inspector is scheduled — tells you whether you're about to pour another sixty days into a house that can actually close.
-If the property comes back clean, you go full speed ahead with confidence.
-If it comes back with a fixable issue, you build cure timelines into the contract.
-If it comes back with an unfixable issue, you tell your client now — not two months from now — and you redirect the search to a property they can actually buy.
+Buyer’s agents burn resources on doomed properties too.
+A Vanderpool Law Presearch on the property your buyer is seriously considering — before the offer is signed, before the earnest money is wired, before the inspector is scheduled — tells you whether you’re about to pour another sixty days into a house that can actually close.
+Your time is not free.
+Your buyer’s patience is not infinite.
+A thirty-minute Vanderpool Law Presearch upstream is cheap insurance against sixty wasted days downstream.

 “But won’t an attorney cost my client more?”